Dr Deborah N. Auer

 How I work

 I work with what each client brings in a unique and individual way focusing on the therapeutic relationship as the vehicle for change.
 Being curious about human behaviour has resulted in my career in psychology.
-I am registered and abide by the BPS, BACP and UKCP code of ethics
+I am registered and abide by the BPS and HCPC code of ethics

 My therapeutic approach is integrative with a strong influence from psychodynamic and relational therapy.
 I also incorporate CBT and humanistic therapy.